akka/akka/akka-docs/rst/java/remoting-artery.rst

 An association will be quarantined when:

 * Cluster node is removed from the cluster membership.
 * Remote failure detector triggers, i.e. remote watch is used.
-This is different when :ref:`Akka Cluster <cluster_usage_scala>` is used.
+This is different when :ref:`Akka Cluster <cluster_usage_java>` is used.
 The unreachable observation by the cluster failure detector can go back to reachable if the network partition heals.
 A cluster member is not quarantined when the failure detector triggers.
 * Overflow of the system message delivery buffer, e.g. because of too many ``watch`` requests at the same time